Soil compaction concerns have been growing in Minnesota as both annual precipitation and farm equipment size have dramatically increased.

 Figure 1: Effects of compaction on pore space.

-Soil compaction changes pore space size, distribution, and soil strength.
+Soil compaction changes pore space size, distribution and soil strength.
 One way to quantify the change is by measuring the bulk density.
-As the pore space is decreased within a soil, the bulk density is increased.
+As the pore space decreases within a soil, the bulk density increases.
 Soils with a higher percentage of clay and silt, which naturally have more pore space, have a lower bulk density than sandier soils.